2024

 When you take a full-time sabbatical, you must notify your employer before you start your leave.
 Your employer has 30 days to decide about the paid time or whether he wants to keep you on the payroll while you are away.

-If he doesn’t, he must compensate you with either a lump-sum payment or a salary equivalent to 90% of your current salary.
+If he doesn’t, he must compensate you with a lump-sum payment or a salary equivalent to 90% of your current salary.

 2. Part-Time Sabbatical Leaves